 As most of you know, we just returned from a year and a half living in South America.
 Before I left, I spent quite a bit of time putting together an EPIC holistic medicine kit.
 I had no idea what I would face in our expat journey and I wanted to be prepared for anything.
 Today I want to give you a sneak peek into my own personal holistic medicine kit and offer my thoughts on how to create a holistic medicine kit of your own.

-1. Buffered vitamin C powder: Vitamin C is a powerful supplement that supports the immune system.
+1. Ester C: Vitamin C is a powerful supplement that supports the immune system.
 I use this during cold and flu season when there are many viruses floating around and I see one of my children is feeling tired or down.
-Buffered vitamin C is a great choice as it is easy on the tummy.
-We use a powdered supplement and add it to smoothies and fresh green juices.
+Ester C is my preferred form of vitamin C and is easy on the tummy.
+We use it in capsule form as my older child can swallow pills.
+For my younger child I may use rosehips tea as a natural source of vitamin C, or open an Ester C capsule and add it to a smoothie or a little juice.
 You can also introduce foods containing vitamin C like oranges and pomegranates.

-2. Cod liver oil: Our immune systems depend on essential fatty acids to stay in optimal shape.
+2. Plant-based Omega-3: Our immune systems depend on essential fatty acids to stay in optimal shape.
 We call these fatty acids “essential” because the body cannot make them for itself and must obtain these fatty acids from food.
 Wild caught seafood like salmon or sardines are good sources, but my kids won’t eat those foods right now (we’re in a picky phase, my son used to eat salmon by the handful).
 Nuts and seeds like walnuts and chia seeds also contain essential fatty acids, but the nuts should be soaked overnight first to be better absorbed by the body.
-Usually I give my kids a cod liver oil supplement year round, at least 3 times a week.
-I use a syringe like this and carefully (and slowly) squirt it into the inside of their cheeks.
-Cod liver oil is full of naturally occurring vitamin D and vitamin A, two vitamins that work together to support immune function.
-We use this Fermented Cod Liver Oil but I also like this one too.
+I prefer algae-based DHA supplements to avoid any heavy metal contamination.
+This is my preferred brand.

 3. Probiotics: Probiotic flora (good bacteria) in the gut is the key to our immune function.
-To boost immune function year round I give my children probiotic-rich beverages like kombucha, kefir water, or another cultured beverage like Kevita .
-Sometimes they like these drinks and sometimes they don’t so I also use a probiotic supplement.
-My kids love it and we cycle between these two (here and here) probiotics year round, with a week or so off every few months.
+To boost immune function year round I give both of my children a probiotic supplement.
+My kids love them because they taste good and we cycle between these two (here and here) probiotics year round, with a week or so off every few months.

 4. Vitamin D3: Vitamin D is an essential vitamin to support immune function during healing and is a necessary vitamin to consume year round.
 We take these drops every day, but in times of acute illness I increase the amount slightly to help support immune function.